Hey there! My name is Stephanie Uhranowsky.

 I have experience in marketing, PR, copy writing, creative writing, social media content creation and management, brand development, media relations, event planning, fundraising, community outreach, nonprofit management, project management, team management, volunteer and intern management, client management, case management, client relations, client education, retail management, customer service, SEO and Google Analytics, digital marketing, strategic communications, animal care, and more.

-I also plan to enroll in an online herbal medicine immersion course which will take around two years to complete and I have been accepted into a Forest Therapy Certification Program for 2020 which will take 6 months to complete.
+I have been accepted into a Forest Therapy Guide Certification Program for June 2020 which will take 6 months to complete.

 My friends might tell you that I am a shieldmaiden.
 They’re not lying.
 It’s true.
 I’m a modern day Viking.